 - You’ve got ventilation and condensation under control

-If you’re out camping in the early spring or late fall you probably want a 4-season tent or shelter.
+If you’re out camping in the early spring or late fall you likely want a 4-season tent or shelter.
 If you happen to encounter some unexpected snow, your lightweight 3-season tent poles and fabric may collapse on you.
 Talk about cold!
-That’s not to say I haven’t risked it before myself, but I don’t recommend it.
+That’s not to say I haven’t risked it myself, but I don’t recommend it.

 Tent footprints should be properly set.
 Keep them smaller than the surface area of your tent.
 If your footprint sticks out it can catch water and channel it under your tent.
-In the worst situations this can result in you waking up in a puddle of standing water.
+In the worst situations, this can result in you waking up in a puddle of standing water.

-- Sleeping bag temperature rating
+- Sleeping bag winter temperature rating

 - Sleeping bag sizing for your body type